graham-fletcher-athome-org/Taca/README.md

     3. A cloud build trigger that activates when a commit is made to a specified branch on a github repository.
 Where the resulting invocation uses the builders service account.

+Scaffold was origonally envisioned as a basis for deploying GCP foundations, the layer that provides the secruity framework.
+It is by design, very simple and low complexity.
+However, this allows a large range of different foundations, or other services to be built on top of scaffold.

+The following sections give:
+1. Instructions for a simple deployment of scaffold.
+2. A full set of documentation for all of the options availible within scaffold.
+3. A set of sample use-cases and matching configurations.

+The final section of this document details how we use scaffold to deliver a highly secure foundation to secure GCP to the very highest standards.